 Wednesdays 5-7pm – Shawlands Caravan Park, South Gippsland Highway – Dandenong

 Thursdays 4-6:30pm – Food parcels available in Narre Warren, but must register first via mobile

 Fridays 7-9pm – Queen Victoria Market, Franklin Street.

-When the Manager for the ADRA Community Cafe was admitted to hospital, she was astounded to be visited by one of the ladies who regularly visits their program.
+When the manager for the ADRA Community Care Centre was admitted to hospital, she was astounded to be visited by one of the ladies who regularly visits their program.